Does natural light matter?

 Kind Regards, Greige Green, by @chequerfield

-Warm Neutral colours like Greige or warm Off-White can help to knock out the cool edge in north facing rooms.
-Avoiding bright whites or stark greys is a good shout if you want the space to feel cosier - otherwise it could be a bit clinical.
+North facing room colour schemes the work really well are warm Neutral colours like Greige or warm Off-White which can help to knock out the cool edge in these spaces.
+Try avoiding colours for north facing rooms that have cooler undertones, like bright whites or stark greys in order to make the space to feel cosier - otherwise it could be a bit clinical.
 You could also choose a shade paler than you think you need, because it'll naturally appear darker in that north facing room.

 Sunday Soul, warm Greige via @theroomatthetop